November 22, 2024

 Yoga without poses

-This is an extremely interesting approach indeed from a western Yoga master, who strived to expurgate all the specifically Indian parts of Indian Hatha Yoga… leaving the essence that meets the universal need of inner acquisition, enlightenment, and transformation of the self.
+This approach is interesting because it comes from a Western Yoga master.
+He strove to remove all the specifically Indian parts of Indian Hatha Yoga.
+This left the essence that meets the universal need for inner acquisition, enlightenment, and self-transformation.

-According to him, Indian Hatha Yoga was designed for people who are very different from modern westerners, they have different metaphysical concerns, a different mindset, and even a different attitude toward their body.
+According to him, Indian Hatha Yoga was designed for people very different from modern Westerners.
+They have different metaphysical concerns, mindsets, and attitudes toward their bodies.

-The word “asana” means “easy, comfortable, stable, pleasant”.
-The Yoga Sutra can confirm this striking etymology by teaching us that “the pose becomes perfect whenever any effort to adopt it disappears”.
+The word “asana” means “easy, comfortable, stable, pleasant.”
+The Yoga Sutra confirms this etymology, teaching us that “the pose becomes perfect whenever any effort to adopt it disappears.”

-This is why Westerners should not perform what could be seen as feats of acrobatics but choose the poses of their Yoga among natural and usual ways to stand.
+Therefore, Westerners should not perform what could be seen as feats of acrobatics.
+Instead, they should choose Yoga poses among natural and usual ways to stand.

 Standing up

-Instead of doing an hour or half-hour of Yoga and then get back to our body’s bad habits, it might be better to focus on a kind of Yoga that fits in every aspect of our daily life by changing these bad habits, precisely.
+Instead of doing an hour of Yoga and then returning to bad habits, focus on Yoga that fits daily life.
+This kind of Yoga aims to change these bad habits precisely.

-Case in point, one of our most common attitudes is to stand up… and no one ever taught us how to do it properly.
+For example, one of our most common activities is standing up.
+However, no one ever teaches us how to do it properly.

 How should you stand up?
-Well, just by superimposing legs, torso, neck, and head within a balanced, almost vertical plane.
-The goal is to allocate any effort from the muscles and tendons contributing to maintaining your balance as harmoniously as possible and reduce their effort to a minimum.
+Simply by aligning your legs, torso, neck, and head within a balanced, almost vertical plane.
+The goal is to allocate effort from muscles and tendons harmoniously, reducing their effort to a minimum.

-When you think about it, this is the point of Hatha Yoga: to avoid any contraction in a pose and strive to be as natural as can be.
+This is the point of Hatha Yoga: avoid any contraction in a pose and strive to be as natural as possible.

-Standing up yogaIn order to stand up well, then, the vertical axis running through the body must land between your feet standing slightly apart and parallel.
+To stand up well, the vertical axis running through the body must land between your feet, which should be slightly apart and parallel.

-Your legs must stay straight, with your pelvis naturally tilted without any contraction or slackening of the backside and abdominal muscles, your spine as straight as possible, relaxing the muscles in your rib cage, arms and shoulders loose, with your head in a natural position.
+Keep your legs straight and your pelvis naturally tilted without contracting or slackening the backside and abdominal muscles.
+Your spine should be as straight as possible, relaxing the muscles in your rib cage.
+Keep your arms and shoulders loose, with your head in a natural position.

-This might seem simple and obvious, and yet several bad habits and misconceptions have disturbed this ideal position throughout the centuries.
+This might seem simple and obvious.
+However, several bad habits and misconceptions have disturbed this ideal position over the centuries.

-Many people, for instance, believe that to stick out your chest is healthy when the opposite is true.
+For instance, many people believe that sticking out your chest is healthy, but the opposite is true.

-You should not extend your chin either, but keep it close to your throat in order to reduce the curve of your neck collar; do not keep your shoulders up, do not hollow your chest, and stay sitting on your own hips, in a way.
+Do not extend your chin.
+Instead, keep it close to your throat to reduce the curve of your neck.
+Do not keep your shoulders up, hollow your chest, or sit on your hips improperly.

-To achieve the desired ease in this pose, it is essential to find your balance using your center of gravity that can be found a couple of inches below your navel or to be more specific between the fifth lumbar vertebra and the sacrum.
+To achieve ease in this pose, find your balance using your center of gravity.
+This is located a couple of inches below your navel, specifically between the fifth lumbar vertebra and the sacrum.

-Now you just need to get used to standing in that position as often as possible, until it becomes natural and permanent.
+Now, get used to standing in that position as often as possible until it becomes natural and permanent.

 Sitting down